Academic Hiring Roles

 Role of the Hiring Officer

 The Hiring Officer is the individual to whom the search committee forwards its recommendation for hire and to whom the successful candidate typically reports once hired.
 The administrative functions of the role may be delegated to a representative.
-The Hiring Officer may or may not be a member of the search committee.
+The Hiring Officer may not be a member of the search committee.

 The Hiring Officer’s approval certifies the authorization to fill a position at the salary, level and scope specified.
 It additionally attests to the unit’s commitment to furthering the objectives of equal opportunity and affirmative action in hiring and promotion practices.
 The Hiring Officer is responsible for Affirmative Action even if he/she delegates the role.